Discover the World of Homebuying Assistance for Native Americans

-Buying a house is an uphill battle, and if there are ways to give you an edge, you should take it!
+Buying a house is an uphill battle, and if there are ways to give you an edge, you should take them!
 Native Americans can benefit from a number of special government assistance programs that are specially set up for them.
-Some of these initiatives can help when it comes to buying a house, including the part that includes coming up with the down payment.
+Some of these initiatives can help when it comes to buying a house, in specific the part that includes coming up with a down payment.

-Jennifer Wilson, a real estate agent in Albuquerque who sells homes more than 44% quicker than the average agent in her area, says she works with about one buyer each year who uses a Native American-targeted government-sponsored loan program.
+Jennifer Wilson, a real estate agent in Albuquerque who sells homes more than 45% quicker than the average agent in her area, says she works with approximately one buyer each year who uses a Native American-targeted government-sponsored loan program.
 Specifically, her clients go through the U.S. Department of Housing and Urban Development’s Section 184 loan program.

-Wilson is happy to clue her eligible clients in on Section 184 initiative.
-One reason she likes it is because the mortgage insurance premium is lower than for both conventional and FHA loans.
-“And of course, it’s a much lower down payment,” she adds.
+Wilson is happy to clue her eligible clients in on the Section 184 initiative.
+One reason she likes it is because the mortgage insurance premium is lower than both conventional and FHA loans.
+“And, of course, it’s a much lower down payment,” she adds.
 “It’s 2.25% versus 3% for conventional or 3.5% for FHA.”

 Are you registered with a tribe?